Skip to content Skip to footer

 2. Distraction

-While this ear infection remedy works for everyone, distraction is particularly useful tool for children showing signs of an ear infection.
+While this ear infection remedy works for everyone, distraction is a particularly useful tool for children showing signs of an ear infection.

 The trick is to distract your child as much as possible.
 This could include watching movies together, reading a book, or offering their favourite snack as a temporary distraction from the pain.
 You know your child best, so think about what they enjoy doing the most.